osxmidi/LinVst-X/README.md

 It's best to use plugins that already run with LinVst and/or use TestVst to test how a plugin might run under Wine.

-LinVst-X might have some problems running with Bitwig and Tracktion/Waveform due to some incompatibilities.

 LinVst-X usage is basically the same as LinVst except that the file to be renamed to the vst dll name is linvstx.so (rather than linvst.so for LinVst).